What to know about Ron DeSantis, Florida’s governor set to seek presidency

 But in recent months, Trump has has been almost singularly focused on undermining the Florida governor’s political appeal.
 That’s largely because Trump and his team believe that DeSantis may be his only legitimate threat for the Republican nomination.

-From Trump’s perspective, nothing is off limits.
+From Trump’s perspective, nothing is off-limits.

 Trump has referred to DeSantis as “Ron DeSanctimonious” and “Meatball Ron,” among other derisive nicknames.
 During his rallies, Trump questions DeSantis’ loyalty.
 In paid ads and social media posts, Trump has also taken aim at DeSantis’ record on Social Security and Medicare.